junxit/us-congress-bills-117/metadata.md

 - 2022-03-09 — Placed on the Union Calendar, Calendar No. 196.
 - 2022-03-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-267.
 - 2022-03-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-267.
+- 2022-03-15 — Considered under suspension of the rules. (consideration: CR H3722-3723)
+- 2022-03-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1908.
+- 2022-03-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-15 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2022-03-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3722)
+- 2022-03-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.